janwilmake/universal-mcp-oauth/mcpidp-completions/README.md

 - Expose chat completions as MCP tool with oauth (basically a sub-agent!)
 - Allow simplifying the response into text-only (reduce from reasoning, error messages, tool data, etc etc)
 - Build a CLI that has the frontmatter
+- Ability to hold running the API waiting for a human to authorize, then continue fulfilling the request after that's solved.
+Potentially, a parameter `authorizationRequestCallback:URL` could be added, which would send the authorization request (just an url and message) to that endpoint, with the same secret.
+That endpoint could then send email, wapp, or notify in UI.